On the Optimization Landscape of Maximum Mean Discrepancy: Theoretical Results

-The theorem implies that standard descent methods on MMD can easily find the unknown Gaussian mean just like MLE.
-Note however that MLE is strongly convex whereas MMD is quasi-convex as illustrated in Figure \ref{fig:gaussian_mmd}.
+The theorem implies that standard descent methods on MMD can easily find the unknown Gaussian mean just like MLE, {because of quasi-convexity and lack of saddle points \cite{hazan2015beyond}.} Note however that MLE is strongly convex whereas MMD is quasi-convex as illustrated in Figure \ref{fig:gaussian_mmd}.
 The gradient vanishes if we initialize the algorithm too far from the true $\mu^*$ and the optimization is much harder.
 On the other hand, MMD has a width hyperparameter that can be used to widen the convex region of the landscape.
 For example, if we know a priori that $\mu^*$ is within a ball of radius $r$ around the initial point, then choosing a width $\sigma^2\geq 2r$ ensures a strongly convex objective where GD converges linearly.